-You can view what dispositions were logged from the call analytics page.
+You can view what dispositions were logged from the Calls analytics tab.
 This allows you to determine whether or not you are connecting with prospects on a regular basis.
 If you see you are not connecting, it may imply that you aren’t reaching out to the correct person in the organization or you are calling at the wrong time.

 Your call sentiments let you know the outcome of your connected calls.
 Was the call a bad fit?
 Is the prospect interested in more information?

-You can view what sentiments were logged from the calls analytics page.
+You can view what sentiments were logged from the Calls analytics tab.

 The sentiments will determine your positive conversation ratio.
 If your calls result in a low positive conversation ratio, you can take that information as a tip to learn more positive call practices, like editing your call scripts or using more call coaching.

-If they have only used the Sentiment field without the Disposition of Connected, that data is still included.
-This means the total number in the circle might not match the # of Conversations.
+If you have only used the Sentiment field without the disposition of Connected, that data is still included.
+This means the total number in the circle might not match the number of conversations.

 As a sales rep, you want to make sure you are calling at the most opportune time.
 This is why SalesLoft's call analytics gather your call connection times.